hamidra/a2alite/README.md

 # 🤖↔️🤖 A2A SDK Developer Guide

+**A2ALite** is a lightweight, modular SDK designed to make building **A2A-compliant servers** as simple as building HTTP servers.
+Inspired by familiar patterns from frameworks like Hono and Express, it offers a minimal, intuitive interface for rapid development.

-A2ALite is a lightweight, modular SDK that simplifies building **A2A-compliant servers** through a minimal interface.
-It handles messaging, streaming, context and task management, and JSON-RPC protocol, allowing you to focus solely on implementing your **agent's execution logic**.
-The SDK provides high-level primitives to handle A2A requests and responses, task management, and streaming.
+A2ALite handles the complexity of messaging, streaming, context and task management, and the JSON-RPC protocol, so you can focus entirely on your **agent’s execution logic**.
+It provides high-level primitives for managing A2A requests and responses, background tasks, and streaming data with ease.

+For comprehensive examples of how to implement an A2A-compliant server, explore the [examples](examples) directory.

 ## Key Features and Benefits